September 14, 2018 – August 18, 2019

 During this important final weekend of the program, students participate in our Supervised Student Clinic.
 In small groups of two or three, student Wellness Counselors greet clients from the general public in private treatment rooms at the school.
 Each student has the opportunity at some point during the weekend to take the role of “lead Wellness Counselor,” communicating with the client and doing the health history intake while others in the small group observe.
 The students discuss their case within their group and create a suggested Ayurvedic lifestyle plan for their clients.
 The teacher observes the clients and the students as they meet and discuss.
-Before offering their suggestions, students share their cases with the entire class and refine their plans with the help of the lead instructor.
+Before offering their suggestions, students refine their plans with the help of the lead instructor and afterwards share their cases with the entire class.
 (5 Client Encounters)

-Students are required to participate in 40 weekly video conference classes which last 2.5 hours each.
+Students are required to participate in weekly video conference classes.
 During these classes, a lead instructor will cover the following topics in depth: Ayurveda anatomy, physiology, and pathology; Ayurveda disease theory; and case management.
 Class time will be divided between lecture and discussion with ample time for students to bring up any questions they have about the material covered in the program so far.
 This course is vital for a deep and comprehensive understanding of Ayurveda and the ability to apply its principles safely and effectively.